phanrahan/magma/docs/circuit_definitions.md

 every cycle, so enable logic must be explicitly defined).

 ## Experimental: Direct to Verilog Compilation
+Note: This feature requires the kratos package (install with `pip install kratos`)

 `@combinational_to_verilog` and `@sequential_to_verilog` decorators provide
 support for an alternative compiler that passes `if` statements down to verilog and uses an `always_ff` block to implement the sequential registers.